ibmcloudprivate2/httpbin-wrapper/docs-src/docs/appsody/appsody-nodejs.md

 ## load test

-you use [hey](https://github.com/rakyll/hey) to do a load test and get similar result below.
+you can use [hey](https://github.com/rakyll/hey) to do a load test and get similar result below.

 ```
 $ hey http://localhost:5000

 Summary:
   Total:	      7.7418 secs
   Slowest:	    2.2496 secs
   Fastest:	    1.7412 secs
   Average:	    1.9158 secs